 The needed area of a production area is only 20m x 30m x 6m– so it is quite easy to move or to set up a plant close to the project site.
 This will increase the speed of the installation, lower the transportation costs and the possibility of “forgotten” parts.

-Krah-Marine-Pipes (KMP) are available from DN/ID1000 up to DN/ID4000 mm in length of 6m.
-The pipes are produced out of polyethylene PE100 and can have a co-extruded yellow inspection friendly inside surface.
+Krah-Marine-Pipes (KMP) are available from DN/ID1000 up to DN/ID4000 mm in the length of 6m.
+The pipes are produced out of polyethene PE100 and can have a co-extruded yellow inspection friendly inside surface.
 The jointing of the pipes is done by an integrated special electro-fusion joint.
 The pipes can be designed according to the project requirements in respect of working pressure, stiffness, bending ratio and pulling force – to guarantee the price and quality optimum for a marine project.

-Price- and quality wise Krah Marine Pipes (KMP) are a very attractive alternative to other marine pipe materials, like GRP, steel, concrete and of course to conventional solid wall PE pipes.
-The market of large diameter pipes for marine application is huge, so the Krah Group will concentrate its network (today approx. 50 Krah-Pipe producers worldwide) to provide a good solution for the clients for their desalination-, power-, treatment- plants or any other marine application in the future.
-A complete design software for Krah Marine Pipes (KMP) should be available in the year 2019 and we will have a tight and close relation to several international engineering companies, to support the final customer and to build a solid fundament of technical experience and documents.
+Price- and quality-wise Krah Marine Pipes (KMP) are a very attractive alternative to other marine pipe materials, like GRP, steel, concrete and of course to conventional solid wall PE pipes.
+The market of large diameter pipes for a marine application is huge, so the Krah Group will concentrate its network (today approx. 50 Krah-Pipe producers worldwide) to provide a good solution for the clients for their desalination-, power-, treatment- plants or any other marine application in the future.
+Complete design software for Krah Marine Pipes (KMP) should be available in the year 2019 and we will have a tight and close relation to several international engineering companies, to support the final customer and to build a solid fundament of technical experience and documents.
 We will join the experience and documents from our network partner and we will be more present in global projects.